oldsspecial/super-sniffle/.memory-bank/progress.md

 - ✅ Package initialization with version info
 - ✅ All submodule __init__.py files with docstrings

+### Expression System (NEW!)
+- ✅ Complete expression class hierarchy
+- ✅ Operator overloading for intuitive syntax
+- ✅ Property, Parameter, and Literal classes
+- ✅ Logical operations (AND, OR, NOT) with & | ~ operators
+- ✅ Comparison operators (==, !=, >, <, >=, <=)
+- ✅ Method-based operations (contains, starts_with, ends_with, etc.)
+- ✅ Comprehensive unit tests
+- ✅ Working demo and examples

+### Pattern System with Inline Conditions (NEW!)
+- ✅ NodePattern class with inline WHERE support
+- ✅ RelationshipPattern class with inline WHERE support
+- ✅ PathPattern class for complex traversals
+- ✅ Support for Cypher's native inline syntax: (p:Person WHERE p.age > 20)
+- ✅ API functions: node(), relationship(), path()
+- ✅ Integration with operator-based expressions
+- ✅ Comprehensive unit tests for all patterns
+- ✅ Real-world scenario examples and demos

 ## What's In Progress

 ### Project Setup